kmille/signal-account-switcher/README.md

 # How can I delete/backup/migrate a Signal account?

 Please read the "How does it work?" section to find Signal's data directory.
 If you want to remove all data from a Signal account, just delete the directory in the working directory.
-If you want to backup the Signal account or move it to a different computer, you just have to copy/move the data directory to a backup disk or a different computer.
+If you want to back up the Signal account or move it to a different computer, you just have to copy/move the data directory to a backup disk or a different computer.

 # How does it look like?